oracle-livelabs/security/oci-network-firewall/network-firewall/traffic-validation.md

    ![East-West Traffic: Confirm Client Subnet Route Table Entry in Firewall VCN](../common/images/outbound-traffic-confirm-client-subnet-rt-firewall-vcn.png " ")

-   **PLEASE READ**: You must define subnet level route table entries if you want to inspect traffic at subnet levels within a VCN else local routes will take precedence.
+   > **Please Read**: You must define subnet level route table entries if you want to inspect traffic at subnet levels within a VCN else local routes will take precedence.

 3. Confirm **Server-Subnet** route table has an entry for Client-Subnet CIDR **10.10.1.0/24** and Spoke VCN CIDR via **Network Firewall**:

    ![East-West Traffic: Confirm Server Subnet Route Table Entry in Firewall VCN](../common/images/east-west-traffic-confirm-server-subnet-rt-firewall-vcn.png " ")

-   **PLEASE READ**: You must define subnet level route table entries if you want to inspect traffic at subnet levels within a VCN else local routes will take precedence.
+   > **Please Read**: You must define subnet level route table entries if you want to inspect traffic at subnet levels within a VCN else local routes will take precedence.

 4. Confirm **ServerA-Subnet** route table has an entry for ServerB-Subnet CIDR and Firewall VCN CIDR via **dynamic-routing-gateway**:

    ![East-West Traffic: Confirm ServerA Subnet Route Table Entry in Firewall VCN](../common/images/east-west-traffic-confirm-servera-subnet-rt-firewall-vcn.png " ")

-   **PLEASE READ**: You must define subnet level route table entries if you want to inspect traffic at subnet levels within a VCN else local routes will take precedence.
+   > **Please Read**: You must define subnet level route table entries if you want to inspect traffic at subnet levels within a VCN else local routes will take precedence.

 5. Confirm **ServerB-Subnet** route table has an entry for ServerA-Subnet CIDR and Firewall VCN CIDR via **dynamic-routing-gateway**:

    ![East-West Traffic: Confirm ServerB Subnet Route Table Entry in Firewall VCN](../common/images/east-west-traffic-confirm-serverb-subnet-rt-firewall-vcn.png " ")

-   **PLEASE READ**: You must define subnet level route table entries if you want to inspect traffic at subnet levels within a VCN else local routes will take precedence.
+   > **Please Read**: You must define subnet level route table entries if you want to inspect traffic at subnet levels within a VCN else local routes will take precedence.

-6. You have already defined required security rule in **Lab 3** but you can double check, for this task below rule will take in effect:
+6. You have already defined the required security rule in **Lab 3** but you can double check, for this task below rule will take effect:

    ![Verify Security Rule Applicable for East-West Traffic via Network Firewall](../common/images/verify-security-rule-east-west-traffic-network-firewall.png " ")

-7. Connect to **Client-VM** instance public IP on your local machine's over **SSH** as per below table and initiate traffic which should go through **Network-Firewall**:
+7. Connect to **Client-VM** instance public IP on your local machine over **SSH** as per the below table and initiate traffic which should go through **Network-Firewall**:

     | VM       | Port  | IP                                   | Example                                   |
     |----------|-------|--------------------------------------|-------------------------------------------|